JosepER/Q2022_use_nonresponse_weights/README.md

-# Bias-variance trade off on the use of non-response weights in inequality estimates
+# Bias-variance trade off on the use of person non-response weights in inequality estimates
 Presentation at the Q2022 - Bias-variance trade off on the use of non-response weights in inequality estimates

 ## Author